Sky & Telescope visits AUSTRALIAN OBSERVATORIES With FRED WATSON / 9 - 17 March 2021

 ^DOUBLE = one double bed

-~ SINGLE = One person one bed, may be queen or king size
+~ SINGLE = One person one bed, single, queen or king-size

 ** Please choose the number of people, not the number of rooms required.

 We want to be sure you find the trip that best suits your interests and level of fitness.
 Prior to submitting a reservation, it is the responsibility of each traveller included in the reservation to thoroughly read the itinerary, in order to acquire and understand all pertinent medical advice to determine whether or not they are of an appropriate physical and healthy state to undertake the trip.
 At a minimum, participants must be able to climb into and out of buses, vans and trains without assistance, keep up with the pace of the trip, and carry their own luggage.
 If you have any questions about your trip’s itinerary or its level of difficulty, please contact us prior to booking.